-The process of developing the reference LGRs for the second level, builds on existing work such as the Variants Issue Project [VIP] and the Root Zone LGR Project.
-[TLD] provides a definition of variant as well as suggests which variants are appropriate, and [TLD] adds additional information.
-While the results of these projects can be seen as authoritative, they are centered on script-based LGRs.
-For a reference LGR that is based on language it is natural to consider only the variants specific to the language in question.
+The process of developing the reference LGRs for the second level builds on existing work such as the Variants Issue Project [VIP] and the Root Zone LGR Project [RZ-LGR-Project] which provide a definition of variant as well as suggest which variants are appropriate for various scripts (See also [RZ-LGR-Documentation]).
+The results of these projects can be seen as authoritative for script-based LGRs.
+For many reference LGRs that are based on a language it may be natural to consider only the variants specific to the language in question under the implicit assumption that the zone will be limited to the given language.
+This may not be true in all cases, and it may be appropriate to include out-of-repertoire variants as well.